noplanman/tsu-helper/README.md

 ![Correct Count][correct-count]
 - Display the correct number of Friends, Followers or users Following you.

-###Quick-Mention in comments and replies
+###Quick Mention in comments and replies
-Quick-Mention adds easy to use links to each comment or reply, which makes mentioning users a breeze!
+Quick Mention adds easy to use links to each comment or reply, which makes mentioning users a breeze!

-Mention the user who's post you are replying to, or the user who's reply you are replying to.
+Mention the user who's post you are commenting on, or the user who's comment you are replying to.

-![Quick-Mention for Comment][mention-comment]
+![Quick Mention for Comment][mention-comment]
-- Simply hover over your profile picture and select the Quick-Mention button ("@ >").
+- Simply hover over your profile picture and select the Quick Mention button [@ >].

 Mention any user from the comments list to easily add their mention to your comment or reply.

-![Quick-Mention for Reply][mention-reply]
+![Quick Mention for Reply][mention-reply]
-- First select the comment or reply text input, then hover over the comment of the user you would like to mention and click the Quick-Mention button ("@ +").
+- First select the comment or reply text input, then hover over the comment of the user you would like to mention and click the Quick Mention button [@ +].

 ###Auto-focus
 Auto-focusing the correct input fields is a great help to speed up your posting, commenting and messaging.